NISystemsEngineering/JSON-Support-for-LabVIEW/Docs/README.md

 ## License

-This project is licensed under the Apache 2.0 - see the [LICENSE.md](Docs/license.txt) file for details
+This project is licensed under the Apache 2.0 - see the [LICENSE.md](license.txt) file for details.